 The state has escaped the laws of torts and the laws of civil government so that it may harm and avoid liability.
-But the law of nature and the law of torts and the rules of civil government are the same as shown exhaustively by philosophers and founders in the Appellant's Second Amended Appendix.
-The Appellant's Appendix exposing the unlawful fiction of state sovereign immunity is adopted entirely herein.
+But the law of nature and the law of torts and the rules of civil government are the same as shown exhaustively by philosophers and founders in the Appellant's First Amended Appendix.
+All the Appellant's Appendix exposing the unlawful fiction of state sovereign immunity is adopted herein.